-How often does it feel that you’re goals are over your head?
-That it’s just more difficult, more complicated, takes more time than you have, and too expensive to finally reach that financial freedom, time freedom, and independence you’re looking for?
+How often does it feel that your goals are over your head?
+That it’s just more complex, more complicated, takes more time than you have, and too expensive to finally reach that financial freedom, time freedom, and independence you’re looking for?

 We think there are a lot of moving pieces.
 There must be.
-Why else is everybody failing to build their business, build their following, and write that book?
-It must be because they aren’t able to grapple with all the different moving pieces that go into starting from scratch.
+Why is everybody failing to build their business, build their following, and write that book?
+It must be because they can’t grapple with all the different moving pieces that go into starting from scratch.

 Right here, right now, we will crack this code.
 By the end of this article, you will have a framework that you can use to build momentum toward your goal.
 If you apply these principles with vigor, it will work.

 Over the years, there has been constantly writing by today’s great minds of productivity like Tim Ferriss, Greg McKeown, Ryan Holiday, Richard Koch, Oliver Burkeman, and Cal Newport.
 And the theme between all of them is the same: stop trying to fit more into your schedule and focus on finding the less that matters more.

 The problem with this idea is that the outside world desperately pushes you to do otherwise.
 Everyone else wants to put more on your plate.